 Our climate change vision is to lower the carbon intensity of our products.

 Our greenhouse gas emission sources consist of vehicle and equipment fuel combustion, venting, flaring and fugitive emissions.
 Together, these are reported as total emissions from our operated facilities.

-We actively monitor and disclose our climate change performance and meet numerous reporting commitments including the National Greenhouse and Energy Reporting Scheme, the Carbon Disclosure Project and quarterly reports to Santos’ Environment, Health, Safety and Sustainability Committee of the Board.
+We actively monitor and disclose our climate change performance and meet numerous reporting commitments including the National Greenhouse and Energy Reporting Scheme and quarterly reports to Santos’ Environment, Health, Safety and Sustainability Committee of the Board.

 By 2040, the world population is forecast to be nine billion people.
 This growth in population, coupled with economic development, is driving up energy demand.
 To meet this demand and limit temperature rise, a suite of options will be required that balance reliability, cost, and environmental factors.
 Natural gas is ideally placed to underpin this transition to a low-carbon economy.

 We have invested millions of dollars into the measurement, management and reporting of our greenhouse gas emissions.
 We actively report and disclose our climate change performance and meet numerous reporting commitments including: